strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

    }
 ```

-The `execute` function for computations of type `Try` could be reused.
+The `execute` function for computations of type `Try` could be naturally reused.

 Below, the two computations of type `Future` are executed using `execute`